-Informatics and Biology are two sciences which are as different to each other as possible.
-One runs on core concept of variation and another on strict reasoning.
-But still these two have combined in a most natural way under the realm of “Bioinformatics”.
+Informatics and Biology are two sciences which are as different from each other as possible.
+One runs on the core concept of variation and another on strict reasoning.
+But still, these two have combined in a most natural way under the realm of “Bioinformatics”.
 For a biologist today it’s difficult to imagine a world without all biological databases and further no branch to decipher the huge enigma that it brings.
-Bioinformatics Review (BiR) journal is a platform to discover the latest happening in this melting pot of two varied fields.
+Bioinformatics Review (BiR) journal is a platform to discover the latest happenings in this melting pot of two varied fields.

-The era of “omics” kick-started with drafting of Human Genome Project (HGP) in 2003.
-Since then, a number of technological advancements especially, NGS has been generating mind boggling data to the knowledge banks.
-Latest inventions like single cell transcriptomics or metagenomics of most unusual habitats show how evolution of technological advancements is directly resulting in breakthroughs of biological sciences.
+The era of “omics” kick-started with the drafting of Human Genome Project (HGP) in 2003.
+Since then, a number of technological advancements especially, NGS has been generating mind-boggling data for the knowledge banks.
+Latest inventions like single-cell transcriptomics or metagenomics of most unusual habitats show how the evolution of technological advancements is directly resulting in breakthroughs in biological sciences.

 With Best Wishes